pagkly/Zed/Investopedia4/Federal Reserve Board (FRB) Definition.md

 The Federal Reserve Board members' most important role is as members of the [[Federal Open Market Committee (FOMC)]](https://www.investopedia.com/terms/f/fomc.asp), which is in charge of the open market operations that determine the federal funds rate, one of the global economy's most important benchmark interest rates.
 In addition to the seven governors, the FOMC consists of the president of the Federal Reserve Bank of New York and a rotating set of four other branch presidents.
 The chair of the FRB also chairs the FOMC.4

-The FRB is directly in charge of two other monetary policy tools, the discount rate (based on suggestions from the regional branches) and reserve requirements.
+The FRB is directly in charge of two other monetary policy tools, the [[Discount Rate|discount rate]] (based on suggestions from the regional branches) and [[Reserve Requirements|reserve requirements]].
 It is also tasked with supervising the Fed's 12 regional branches.5